Get Tech Tips

 The Slow Death of the Honest Technician

-Then yesterday I see this post
+Then yesterday, I see this post:

-How many 14 year old units have zero leaks?
+How many 14-year-old units have zero leaks?

 Unfortunately for this company, my friend Josh is a local consumer advocate who goes on local TV news REGULARLY to talk about ways to save money and EXPOSE SCAMS.
-I bet you can see where this is headed.

 Tell me if this sounds about right.

 A new technician gets hired into the trade.
 Maybe he has some schooling, maybe he doesn't, but either way, he gets his EPA license and starts riding around with another tech.
 The tech he rides with spends most of the day complaining about his boss, dispatch, other techs, customers, and politics but does almost no ACTUAL training.
 When they arrive at the job, there are two main objectives:

 #1 – Get in and out as quickly as possible with as little work as possible.

 #2 – Sell as much as possible during that short time.
 These can be hard start kits, capacitors, and surge protectors in some places, IAQ products in others, and for some, it's always finding a way to push a new system.
 For many, it's all three.